Keyhole Coronary Artery Surgery

 Until recently, little was known about the immediate and long-term outcomes of this approach.
 In a recent article to be published in The Journal of the American College of Surgeons, Hybrid Coronary Revascularisation was compared with traditional multi-vessel bypass grafting via breastbone division.

-Hybrid coronary revascularisation was associated with:
+Hybrid Coronary Artery Bypass surgery London was associated with:

 - Reduced rates of in-hospital major morbidity